 **Change it up: You could really go crazy with add-ins here.
 After stirring in the flour and oats, gently fold in up to ¾ cup chocolate chips, chopped nuts like pecans or walnuts, and/or some chopped dried cranberries or crystallized ginger.
 Liz topped these muffins with my maple glaze from my pumpkin scones recipe, which sounds delicious.

 Serving suggestions: These muffins are great on their own, with a pat of butter, or spread with almond butter.
 They would also be fantastic with homemade pecan butter or coconut butter.

 Make it egg free: Readers report that these muffins turn out well with flax eggs!

-This post is brought to you by Target.
-With helping hands, Target is committed to building healthy and sustainable communities.
+This post was sponsored by Target.
 I received compensation for my participation.
 Thank you for supporting the sponsors who support C+K!